Receiving and managing public interest disclosures

 A system for managing public interest disclosure

-The Queensland Ombudsman’s PID standard requires that organisations have a management plan for PIDs.
+Our PID standard requires that organisations have a PID management plan.

 Under the standard, an organisation must have a plan that: